nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart3.md

 # JavaFX Tutorial 3 – Interacting with the user

 Picking up from where we left off last tutorial, we have successfully achieved the desired layout.
-Now let’s make the application respond to user input.
+Now let’s make the application respond to user command.

 Rather than to do everything in one try, let’s iterate and build up towards our final goal.